kylewhittemore/full-stack-sequelize/README.md

 ![image](./public/assets/images/dotenv.png)

 ### **Optional Database Migrations and Seeding**
+* ***If you dont want to set up migrations at the moment, you can always come back to it, just skip ahead to the "Heroku Deployment" section***
 * Sequelize-cli allows you to create models and seed your database from the command line
 * This will allow you to pre-fill your database for development, as well as provide a consistent data set for testing accross multiple collaborators
 * Please refer to the instructions below and [Sequelize migrations documentation](https://sequelize.org/master/manual/migrations.html#bootstrapping) to configure this project for migrations